-Rarely is it convenient for working parents to stay home with a sick child.
-When you see your child's nose running, you reach for a tissue but also say a special prayer: "Please, please don't let my child get sick."
-If the prayer isn't answered anxiety can bubble up because you will be unsure how your work will react if you need to take a day off or have to work from home while taking care of your poor little kid.
+It's rarely convenient for working parents to stay home with a sick child.
+If you see your child's nose running, you may silently pray: "Please, please, don't let my child get sick."
+If this prayer isn't answered, anxiety can strike at the thought of how the boss will react if you need a day off or ask to work from home while caring for your kid.
+Planning ahead can help.

-You can count on a baby or toddler in daycare coming home with a cold or ear infection a couple of times each flu season.
+Count on a baby or toddler in daycare coming home with a cold or ear infection a couple of times each year.
 School-age children are notorious for passing germs back and forth.
-If you have a few personal days saved up for these occasions you'll feel less anxious about taking time off.
+If you have a few personal days saved up for these occasions, you'll feel less anxious about taking time off.

 Create a Plan With Your Supervisor

 Proactively meet with your manager to create a plan and set priorities for when your child is sick.
 This is important if you don't receive paid time off.
 Bringing it up ahead of time helps you anticipate if you'll have a rigid or flexible work schedule and earns brownie points for when you call in at 7 a.m. after being up all night with a vomiting pre-schooler.

 Manage your work so you get the most important tasks done early in the day.
 That way, if you get a 3 p.m. call to pick up a sick child at school or daycare, you'll be able to leave the office with major projects on track.

 Talk to your partner about how you'll handle sick children.
 If your partner's work schedule can't accommodate sick days, find a way to make up for you shouldering the load.
 Maybe they can return home early so you can catch up on work at night.
 Or take a weekend day to come into the office while your partner deals with things at home.

 Cultivate emergency caregivers among your friends, neighbors, and acquaintances.
 You will most likely need help at some point and these relationships can carry you through.
 Look for favors you can do for your neighbors and fellow parents from school or daycare.